coderefinery/coderefinery.org/content/join/meetings.md

 ## Open house events

 We invite everyone interested in CodeRefinery and CodeRefinery adjacent topics to join us for ~monthly open house events.
-These half-day sessions are intended for discussion and co-working.
+These half-day sessions (usually 9-12 CET, if not indicated otherwise) are intended for discussion and co-working.
+You don't have to join the full session but can drop by whenever it suits you.
 Topics will be announced here:

-- 2024-12-17 Workshop format for reproducible research topics (CodeRefinery workshop week 2)
+- 2024-12-17 Workshop format for reproducible research topics (CodeRefinery workshop week 2) ; exceptionally 10 - 13 CET
 - 2025-01-14 Lesson development towards intermediate/advanced Git ("Git masterclass")
 - 2025-02-11 New instructor onboarding and lesson material development
 - ...